nysta12/tdde35_labbar/lab2-proxy/README.md

 * Include a report for the assignment in this folder as a *PDF or txt* file.
 * Include *source code* for your proxy implementation in this folder as well.
 * Do not compress anything in this folder.
+* Basic proxy tests can be found at http://http.networkoutpost.com/